 The Chocolate Grouper (Cephalopholis boenak)is also known as the Chocolate Hind and the Brownbarred Rockcod.
 They are fairly common off the coasts of Tanzania and Kenya.
 They are not that common in the Dar es Salaam area which is heavily overfished.
+Because of overfishing they are generally only seen in deeper waters.

 The Chocolate Grouper has a fairly typical grouper shape.
 It’s typical coloration is a light brown body with seven to eight brown bars down the body.
 The facial area has a whitish line running up the nose and the face is a green and brown colour.
 The caudal and anal fins are a greenish brown colour with a blue line around the rear edge.
 The dorsal fin is a similar colour with a blue edging on the rear.
 They grow up to 30 cm in length.
 The juveniles have a yellowish rear body with a similar coloured facial area to the adults.